funnyzak/docker-release/README.md

 ## Services

-The Docker image build directory is located at ./Docker.
+Images build directory is located at ./Docker.
 You can also download the directory to build the images yourself.

 - `./Docker/y-webrtc-signaling`: Build the [y-webrtc-signaling](https://github.com/lobehub/y-webrtc-signaling) service image.
 - `./Docker/abracadabra-web`: Build the [Abracadabra_demo](https://github.com/SheepChef/Abracadabra_demo) service image.